nicolasblackburn/ice-hockey-rpg/readme.md

 - Exchange players
 - Train your team and level-up up to gain new skills
 - Discover players with affinities to reveal new skills
-- Play hockey matches as rpg-like battles
+- Play hockey faceoffs as rpg-like battles
 - During the battles, you can interact with the props around you
 - Players can reach a temporary state of momentum where they can use new skills
 - Players with momentum in the same team can combine to make new skills available